MCDReforged/MCDReforged/docs/source/plugin_dev/event.rst

 General Info
 ~~~~~~~~~~~~

 A new line of text is output from the stdout of the server, or a text is input from the console.
-MCDR has already parsed the text into an `Info <classes/Info.html>`__ object.
+MCDR has already parsed the text into an :class:`~mcdreforged.info_reactor.info.Info` object.
 In this event plugin can response to the info

 Here's an example